 The Department of Languages requires a 6 week minimum immersion for the Spanish major or minor.
-If you are a Spanish or LAS major or minor, this program WILL NOT be able to fulfill your foreign language immersion requirement because it does not meet the minimum immersion requirement.
+If you are a Spanish or LAS major or minor, this program will be able to fulfill your foreign language immersion requirement.

 Peruvian Academic System